Avyukth/Avyukth.github.io/src/about.md

 - [Resume](https://drive.google.com/file/d/189VB5GSpVpf0IsbdPmmAGDpGsSoBjirP/view)
 <!-- - My blog and website: https://subhrajit.me -->

 - Thanks for visiting this page.
-Follow me to get all the updates about my works.
+Follow me to get all the updates about my work.